sea-erkin/goPasswordCheck/readme.md

 # Why would you want to use this?

 You should already be using a password generator to generate your passwords, even so your password can still be breached.
-This tool allows you to check if your password has been breached without actual sending your password.
+This tool allows you to check if your password has been breached without actual sending your password to the service.